-At Penn State Children’s Hospital, our Child Life Program offers shadowing experiences, summer Practicum experience and internships in the Fall and Spring semesters.
+At Penn State Health Children’s Hospital, our Child Life Program offers shadowing experiences, summer Practicum experience and internships in the Fall and Spring semesters.
 Our program strives to immerse, educate and support those exploring and pursuing Child Life careers through these opportunities.
 Below, you will find information pertinent to each of our student programs we offer.
 For further questions and information, please contact our Child Life staff.

 At this time we are unable to support Recreation Therapy students for internships or practicum experiences.
 We also do not offer a Summer Child Life internship.

-The Child Life Program at Penn State Children’s Hospital provides direct patient care to approximately 72 inpatient pediatric beds, 42 NICU beds and several outpatient areas that serve pediatric patients.
+The Child Life Program at Penn State Health Children’s Hospital provides direct patient care to approximately 72 inpatient pediatric beds, 42 NICU beds and several outpatient areas that serve pediatric patients.

 Our internship offers over 600 hours of clinical time (40 hours a week over 16 weeks) during the spring and fall semesters only.
 We do not currently offer a summer internship.
 No more than two interns will be selected for each semester and each intern will complete two rotations in different areas of the hospital.
 Students will have the opportunity to shadow in units where they are not completing a full rotation.